Overview

 Many authors treat the "success but no bindings" case specially

-.
-While intuitive, this means that every
+and return T. While intuitive, this means that every

 function that calls the pattern matcher, including the internal